ahazem/ruby-conf-18-notes/day-1/designing-an-engineering-team-making-room-for-everyone.md

 He briefly introduces himself.

-Jokes about having a lingusitcs degree (and being terrible at career planning).
+Jokes about having a linguistics degree (and being terrible at career planning).
 Laughter.

 The talk is about interviewing, how there's no-one-size-fits-all when it comes to hiring, and scaling teams.